 But, with AI, you’ll be able to take all this to the next level.

 Collecting, analyzing, and processing huge sets of data is what AI does best.
-And in 2020 this technology gives you access to advanced customer profiling.
+And this technology gives you access to advanced customer profiling.
 In other words, you’ll gain a deep understanding of your prospects’ spending habits and purchasing motivations.

 It would be virtually impossible for humans to crunch all the numbers and understand how consumers behave when purchasing and what exactly makes them tick.
 AI algorithms leverage billions of data points and can build sophisticated and detailed customer personas almost instantly.

 - Geo-specific events

 - On-site behaviour

 - Similarities between types of prospect or customer

 This kind of intelligent tracking of customer actions and behaviour gives you valuable insight into what they want and expect from you.
 Needless to say, such precise profiling lets you deliver the right and highly personalised content, email campaigns, product recommendations, or assistance to your audience and boost conversions.

 Thanks to AI, it will be much easier for brands to: